krathalan/apparmor-profiles/README.md

 `$ sudo aa-enforce /etc/apparmor.d/nvidia_modprobe`

-You will also have to add `#include <abstractions/krathalans-hwaccel-nvidia>` to the Firefox, MPV, and VSCodium local profile override files in `/etc/apparmor.d/local`.
+You will also have to add `#include <abstractions/krathalans-hwaccel-nvidia>` to the `firefox`, `mpv`, and `code` local profile override files in `/etc/apparmor.d/local`.
 Alternatively, you can simply copy all files from `local/nvidia` in this repository into `/etc/apparmor.d/local` and run `sudo systemctl reload apparmor.service`.

 ## Issues
 Please file bug reports, requests, etc. at https://todo.sr.ht/~krathalan/apparmor-profiles